DeepMIALab/AI-FFPE/README.md

 CUT is trained with the identity preservation loss and with `lambda_NCE=1`, while FastCUT is trained without the identity loss but with higher `lambda_NCE=10.0`.
 Compared to CycleGAN, CUT learns to perform more powerful distribution matching, while FastCUT is designed as a lighter (half the GPU memory, can fit a larger image), and faster (twice faster to train) alternative to CycleGAN.
 Please refer to the [paper](https://arxiv.org/abs/2007.15651) for more details.

-In the above figure, we measure the percentage of pixels belonging to the horse/zebra bodies, using a pre-trained semantic segmentation model.
-We find a distribution mismatch between sizes of horses and zebras images -- zebras usually appear larger (36.8\% vs. 17.9\%).
-Our full method CUT has the flexibility to enlarge the horses, as a means of better matching of the training statistics than CycleGAN.
-FastCUT behaves more conservatively like CycleGAN.

 ### Apply a pre-trained AI-FFPE model and evaluate

 You can download the pretrained models for each algorithm [here.](https://www.dropbox.com/sh/x7fvxx1fiohxwb4/AAAObJJTJpIHHi-s2UafrKeea?dl=0)
 The tutorial for using pretrained models will be released soon.

-### Datasets
-Download CUT/CycleGAN/pix2pix datasets and learn how to create your own datasets.

 ## Reference